-- If, in exceptional circumstances, the Council considers that a room designated by a landlord as a bedroom is not capable of being used as a bedroom, they may reassess overcrowding for the household. - 5.3.2 Single and joint applicants of pensionable age may be eligible to be considered for one- and two-bedroom properties considered to be housing for older people. - 5.3.3 A pregnant person's unborn child will be taken into account for the purposes of calculating bedroom need once the pregnancy has reached 26 weeks. - 5.3.4 A Housing Solutions Officer may take into account any medical and/or disability needs when assessing whether, or not, a household has sufficient numbers of bedrooms for their circumstances but the final decision lies with the Housing Officer.
-This will include the possible need for an additional bedroom for an overnight carer.
-Statutory and legislative provisions relating to overcrowding will also be taken into account. - 5.3.5 In order to ensure efficient use of available housing stock or to protect vulnerable applicants' allocations may be made outside of these criteria as circumstances dictate.
+If, in exceptional circumstances, the council considers that a room designated by a landlord as a bedroom is not capable of being used as a bedroom, they may reassess overcrowding for the household.

+- 5.4.2 Single and joint applicants of pensionable age may be eligible to be considered for one- and two-bedroom properties considered to be housing for older people. - 5.4.3 A pregnant woman expecting her first child will be assessed as requiring two bedrooms from week 26 of her pregnancy. - 5.4.4 A Housing Options officer may take into account any medical and/or disability needs when assessing whether, or not, a household has sufficient numbers of bedrooms for their circumstances.
+Statutory and legislative provisions relating to overcrowding will also be taken into account. - 5.4.5 In order to ensure efficient use of available housing stock or to protect vulnerable applicants' allocations may be made outside of these criteria as circumstances dictate.

-5.4 Staying contact with children
+5.5 Staying contact with children